reduxjs/redux/README.md

 #### Two Counters

-Let’s say we now need to manage two counters separately.
+Let’s say we now need to manage two counters separately, and we want to support updating either one or both counters with a single method call.
 You don't need to throw away your `counter` function or create a second store!
 Remember, in Redux there is just a single store managing your whole application.

 Instead, we will create another function called `twoCounters` that *calls* your `counter` function and delegates its subtree to it.
 This is similar to how, in a React application, you would have a single root component that is described in terms of child components.
 Functional composition is a powerful tool!